GPrathap/ros_intro/labs/homeworks/homework1/README.md

 Your task is to do the following:

+* Download and build this ROS package in your workspace (It is called homework1)

 * Create a ROS package with your name(s)

     Package name should be as following: homework1_firstname_lastname, for example: homework1_hany_hamed